edgefarm/vault-plugin-secrets-nats/README.md

 | ----- | ------ | -------- | ------- | ----------------------------------------------------------- |
 | creds | string | false    | ""      | Creds file to import.
 If not set, then a new one is created |

+## System account specific configuration

+This section describes the configuration options that are specific to the system account.

+The default name of the system account is `SYS`.
+If you want to use a different name, you can set the `systemAccount` configuration option in the `operator`.
+Within the `SYS` account the only user that is capable of pushing credentials to the account server is the `default-push` user.

+See the `example/sysaccount` directory for an example configuration of both `SYS` account and `default-push` user.

 ## 🎯 Installation and Setup

 In order to use this plugin you need to register it with Vault.